 What’s the best way to study for the AMC?

-An integral aspect is the thorough examination of mistakes.
-Instead of being handed the correct answer, understanding the process that led to an incorrect response is vital.
-This self-analysis is just one approach a coach uses to make sure you come out with the skills to excel in life.
+This will likely involve a thorough examination of each of your mistakes.
+Instead of being handed the correct answer, you’ll gain an understanding of the process that led to an incorrect response… and you’ll then have the power to choose a different, better process for the future.
+Such self-analysis is just one of the many ways in which a skilled coach will make sure you come out with the skills to excel in life.

 How do you handle schoolwork and extracurriculars with AMC prep?